rdo-infra/releng/README.md

 -  Don't pass --dry-run if you want the script to send reviews to https://review.rdoproject.org

+**analyze_deps**
+This command lists the packages that require a sepecific package from the RDO dependencies repository (not OpenStack package).
+When a specific dependency is not passed as parameter, the full list of runtime dependencies will be displayed.
+Use examples:

+analyze_deps --help
+analyze_deps -r master
+analyze_deps -r queens -p python-sphinx

+Note that analyze_deps use dnf api so it must be executed in a Fedora or CentOS with dnf installed.

 ## TODO

 1. Add custom location for rdoinfo in rdoutils/rdoinfo.py